samuel-book/stroke_outcome/intro.md

 Expected mRS distribution for nLVO strokes if IVT given at time of stroke onset (*t=0*), or if IVT given at time when the effect has decayed to zero (known as the *No effect time*, at this point there are still IVT-related excess deaths due to fatal intracranial haemorrhage).
 :::

-#### Line plot showing mRS distribution estimates: Relationship between time to treatment and effect (for nLVO-IVT)
+### Line plot showing mRS distribution estimates: Relationship between time to treatment and effect (for nLVO-IVT)

-Here we use a line plot to show the expected mRS distribution for nLVO strokes if IVT is given at any time between t=0 and t=NE.
+Here we use a line plot to show the expected mRS distribution for nLVO strokes if IVT is given at any time between t=0 (left of plot) and t=NE (right of plot).
 It is assumed that the log odds decay uniformly over time between t=0 and t=NE (as modelled by Emberson et al. for IVT).
 The time at which being given treatment has no-effect is taken as 6.3 hours for IVT (Emberson et al. 2014).

 The modelled decay of effects of IVT for nLVO strokes is shown in {numref}`figure {number} <nLVO_IVT_time>`.